animal-tree/Writing-stuff-2/Theories/Velocity-addition-formula.md

 For convenience, allow $t_1^{(i)} < t_2^{(i)}$.

 - Note: This implicitly assumes that at least two of the body $\mathrm{B}$'s positions that happen chronologically in one reference frame can be translated across all other reference frames so as to happen in the same chronological order in all other reference frames.
-Without loss of generality, those two are indexed 1 and 2 (any two index subscripts would work).
+- Any two index subscripts would work, without loss of generality.

 Since average velocity is equal to displacement over time, a necessary consequence of constant $\frac{\partial x_{t^{(i)}}^{(i)}}{\partial t^{(i)}}$ is: